-Vendors are quick to include in their sales pitch, but Principal Engineer and Chief Data Scientist recommend technology buyers ask three questions to help see through the hype to determine what they are actually getting.
+Vendors are quick to include AI in their sales pitch, but Principal Engineer and Chief Data Scientist recommend technology buyers ask three questions to help see through the hype to determine what they are actually getting.

 Copyright by which-50.com